-12 a The company has a system of obtaining periodic confirmation of balances from banks and other parties.
+13 a The company has a system of obtaining periodic confirmation of balances from banks and other parties.
 There are no unconfirmed balances in respect of bank accounts.
 As this is the first year of operation, the payables are mainly on account of statutory dues and towards employee dues and that too are payable mainly to the holding company.

-In the opinion of the management, the value of assets, other than property, plant and equipment and non-current investments, on realisation in the ordinary course of business, will not be less than the value at which these are stated in the Balance Sheet.
+In the opinion of the management, the value of assets, other than property, plant and equipment and non-current investments, on realization in the ordinary course of business, will not be less than the value at which these are stated in the Balance Sheet.

-13. Disclosure as per Ind AS 1 'Presentation of financial statements'
+14. Disclosure as per Ind AS 1 'Presentation of financial statements'

-a) Significant accounting policies:
+a.
+Significant accounting policies:

-The company is incorporated in the current financial year on 01 June 2020 as a wholly owned subsidiary of NTPC Limited under the Companies Act 2013.
-These are the first financial statements of the company.
+The company is incorporated in the Previous financial year on 01 June 2020 as a subsidiary of NTPC Limited under the Companies Act 2013. \.
 The relevant accounting policies have been disclosed in Note 1.